How Eatomate Works

 Reconcile & Learn

-When you finish a pantry item (milk carton, rice bag), we use mass conservation physics with Gaussian error propagation to lock historical data at research-grade accuracy (~95% by Week 4).
-All measurements track weight in grams with statistical confidence intervals.
+When you finish a pantry item (milk carton, rice bag), we use mass conservation physics to lock historical data at research-grade accuracy (~93% by Week 4).
+All measurements track weight in grams with confidence intervals.

 - Expiry-based reconciliation